MGIB Chapter 1606 (Reserves/Guard)

 Once you become eligible for Chapter 1606, you will receive a DD 2384-1, Notice of Basic Eligibility (NOBE) from your unit.

-1. Complete and submit online to VA: VA Form 22-1990, Application for VA Education Benefits, through the VONAPP website.
+Complete and submit online the VA Form 22-1990, Application for VA Education Benefits, through the vets.gov website.

 - Attach your DD214 (Member-4 copy), NOBE, and kicker contract (if applicable) in the application

-- The NOBE can be obtained from your unit (or Sgt.
-Wineguard on campus
+- The NOBE can be obtained from your unit (or from ROTC/Army National Guard office on campus)

-2. A Certificate of Eligibility or denial letter will arive from VA within 12 weeks after submission of the application.
+A Certificate of Eligibility or denial letter will arrive from VA within 12 weeks after submission of the application.
 Any questions about the content of either letter should be directed to the Veterans Affairs Office at 1-888-442-4551.

 At your initial meeting with a JMU VA Certifying Official, please bring the following:

 - Copy of VA Form 22-1990 application or VA's Certificate of Eligibility letter (if received)